opentext-idol/java-powerpoint-report/README.md

 2. a slide with a xy scatterplot chart, with three data series: a time-based x-axis, a numeric primary y-axis, and a numeric secondary y-axis.

 You can see an example template in [template.pptx](src/main/resources/com/hp/autonomy/frontend/reports/powerpoint/templates/template.pptx), and an example of embedding your logo into the default master slide in [validTemplateWithLogo.pptx](src/test/resources/com/hp/autonomy/frontend/reports/powerpoint/validTemplateWithLogo.pptx).

+The image source controls how image identifiers are converted to images to be embedded into the PowerPoint file.
+The default implementation (DefaultImageSource) embeds base64-encoded images directly, and will download HTTP and HTTPS URLs for embedding (since PowerPoint doesn't allow external image links).
+It requires that all HTTP/HTTPS URLs end with a '.jpeg', '.jpg', '.png' or '.gif' extension to mitigate attacks from malicious users using it as an open proxy; you may want to override the allowHttpURI() function as above if you have a list of sites to whitelist.

 ### Using the service